Bjørn Westlie: Radicalism

 For about ten years, from 1974 and onward, Bjørn Westlie was a member of the Workers' Communist Party.
 In interviews he has described his activism mainly as a reaction to the Vietnam War.
 According to himself, Westlie has repeatedly been rethinking his own embrace of extreme political movements when trying to decipher his father’s choices.

 Personal life

+Westlie was born on 23 July 1949.

 Bjørn Westlie lives in Oslo.
 He is married to researcher, journalist, university college lecturer and writer Anne Hege Simonsen.
-Westlie has two daughters and one grandchild.
+As of 2013 he had two daughters and one grandchild.